neoforged/Documentation/docs/blocks/index.md

 #### The "Actually Breaking" Stage

-- `Item#onBlockStartBreak` is called.
+- `IItemExtension#onBlockStartBreak` is called.
 If it returns `true` (determining that the block should not be broken), the pipeline moves to the "finishing" stage.
 - Server-only: `IBlockExtension#canHarvestBlock` is called.
 This determines whether the block can be harvested, i.e. broken with drops.
-- `Block#onDestroyedByPlayer` is called.
+- `IBlockExtension#onDestroyedByPlayer` is called.
 If it returns `false`, the pipeline moves to the "finishing" stage.
-In that `Block#onDestroyedByPlayer` call:
+In that `IBlockExtension#onDestroyedByPlayer` call:
     - `Block#playerWillDestroy` is called.
     - The blockstate is removed from the level via a `Level#setBlock` call with `Blocks.AIR.defaultBlockState()` as the blockstate parameter.
         - In that `Level#setBlock` call, `Block#onRemove` is called.